NeuroanatomyAndConnectivity/brainbundler/README.md

 brainbundler
 ============

-The brainbundler repository contains the sources for two programs, both to be compiled using Qt (see http://qt.nokia.com/products/developer-tools/ for QT creator, or do the usual qmake / make thing...).
+The brainbundler repository contains the sources for two programs, which are both compiled using Qt (see http://qt.nokia.com/products/developer-tools/ for QT creator, or compile using qmake / make ...).

 bundler
 -------

-...contains the mean-shift-bundling command-line tool.
-It takes a binary graph as input, and outputs a .fib (binary vtk-file used in fiber tracking software).
-The input can either be a pair of ascii files with coordinates / connections; or a .fib-file, which only contains straight edges with no intermediate points.
-Usage as follows:
+Bundler is a mean-shift-bundling command-line tool.
+It takes a binary 3D graph as the input, and outputs a .fib (binary vtk-file used in fiber tracking software).
+The input can either be two ascii files (one with coordinates, the other describing connections); or a .fib-file, which only contains straight edges without intermediate points.

+### Usage:

+<pre><code>
 bundler (-nodes "nodesfile" -cons "connectionsfile" / -fib ".fib-file") [-c_thr "compatibility threshold"] [-start_i "iterations in 1st cycle"] [-numcycles "number of cycles"]
+</code></pre>

+### Input files

+Both ascii files and .fib files can be used for loading data into Bundler.

-Ascii File-Formats:
+#### Ascii File-Formats:

 The file formats for the ascii files are as follows: